GetBallot/mobile/CONTRIBUTING.md

 ### Flutter
 Set up [Flutter](https://flutter.io/).

+If Android Studio complains that the Dart SDK is not installed, point it to `~/development/flutter/bin/cache/dart-sdk` (`~/development/flutter` beingfire the directory where you installed Flutter).

 ### Google Civic Information API
 1. Acquire an API key for [Google Civic Information API ](https://developers.google.com/civic-information/docs/using_api).